MixAnalogue/Raspberry-Pi-Encoder/README.md

 ### 2. Install Desktop Environment (Raspberry Pi OS Lite only)

-**If you're using Raspberry Pi OS Lite**, you need to install a desktop environment first:
+**If you're using Raspberry Pi OS Lite**, you need to install a minimal X server first:

 ```bash
 chmod +x install-desktop.sh